Your own effective and affordable pre-workout supplement.

 Cheaper

-Finally, your homemade pre-workout is cheaper than any of the pre-workouts on the market.
+Finally, your home pre-workout is more economical than any of the pre-workouts on the market.

-You will hardly find a supplement that uses the right ingredients, in the right doses, at a price that equates to buying the ingredients individually.
+You will rarely find a supplement that uses the right ingredients, in the right doses, at a price that is comparable to buying the ingredients individually.

-You will be able to confirm this further down.
+You will be able to confirm this below.

 The four ingredients